mrvn/RaspberryPi-baremetal/003-c-code/README.md

 C runtime environment
 ---------------------

 C code requires a little setup before it can be called.
-Normaly this is done by the C runtime startup code.
+Normally this is done by the C runtime startup code.
 But since we are working bare-metal we have to provide this ourself.
 At a minimum C code needs a valid stack.
 It also assumes that uninitialized static and global